 Occupational therapists are qualified healthcare professionals who use purposeful activities to treat people with physical and mental health problems.
 They work as part of a team to identify problems caused by people's conditions and find ways of coping with these to encourage independence and a better quality of life.
-They are assited by therapeutic liaison workers (TLWs).
+They are assisted by Occupational therapy assistants (OTAs).